mutaphysis/racingrobots/rules.md

-A Round consists out of 5 turns, defined by the 5 cards chosen by each contestant
+A round consists out of 5 turns, defined by the 5 cards chosen for each robot

 Each turn is split into several phases.